parsons12/Messenger/README.md

 To send messages to other cell phone carriers change line #165.
 See https://20somethingfinance.com/how-to-send-text-messages-sms-via-email-for-free/ for cell phone carriers.

 To allow your gmail to be connected you must change your gmail setting to allow less secure apps.
 See https://devanswers.co/allow-less-secure-apps-access-gmail-account/

+Additional changes in the code are needed to connect to your Gmail account as well as a local database you create as well as the table name.